Guesthouses, hotels and resorts

 T: (0510) 392 7040; F: (0510) 392 7041

-This one's an interesting blend: part golden age of travel, part Mediterranean village.
-Somehow it works, creating an exotic escapist resort perfect for a beachside getaway.
-The accommodation is ...
+Victoria is an interesting blend: part golden age of travel, part Mediterranean village, with a few Champa statues thrown in.
+Somehow it works, creating an exotic escapist resort perfect for a ...
 Read the full review of Victoria Hoi An Beach Resort & Spa.

 Not on the beach05 Cua Dai Beach, Hoi An